-Patel is a neuroscientist and musician who was quoted on National Public Radio today about his research about the possibility that language evolved from music.
+Patel is a neuroscientist and musician who was quoted on National Public Radio today in the story, Signing, Singing, Speaking: How Language Evolved, about his research about the possibility that language evolved from music.

 Quoting the NPR piece: